-Basement finishing is a great way to add that extra bedroom or playroom you’ve always wanted, if you have the money and space.
+Basement finishing is a great way to add that extra bedroom or playroom you’ve always wanted.

 Basement Remodel Cost

-You’ll get 69% of that investment back if you should sell your home.
-Meanwhile, settle into contentment — homeowners responding to the “Report” gave their basement project a Joy Score of 9.4 — a rating based on those who said they were happy or satisfied with their project, with 10 being the highest rating and 1 the lowest.
+You'll get 63% of that investment back if you should sell your home.
+Meanwhile, settle into contentment.
+Homeowners responding to the report gave their basement project a joy score of 9.5 -- a rating based on those who said they were happy or satisfied with their project, with 10 being the highest rating and one the lowest.

 Depending on your circumstances, here’s what you’ll need to know: